ericoporto/sdl_ttf_playground/README.md

 # sdl_ttf_playground
-just a sketch to test sdl_ttf
+just a sketch to test SDL2_ttf